Coder-Star/LTXiOSUtils/LTXiOSUtilsDemo/Pods/IQKeyboardManagerSwift/README.md

 $ brew install carthage
 ```

-To integrate `IQKeyboardManger` or `IQKeyboardManagerSwift` into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate `IQKeyboardManger` or `IQKeyboardManagerSwift` into your Xcode project using Carthage, add the following line to your `Cartfile`:

 ```ogdl
 github "hackiftekhar/IQKeyboardManager"
 ```

-Run `carthage` to build the frameworks and drag the appropriate framework (`IQKeyboardManager.framework` or `IQKeyboardManagerSwift.framework`) into your Xcode project according to your need.
+Run `carthage` to build the frameworks and drag the appropriate framework (`IQKeyboardManager.framework` or `IQKeyboardManagerSwift.framework`) into your Xcode project based on your need.
 Make sure to add only one framework and not both.

 #### Installation with Source Code